On Locality-Sensitive Orderings and their Applications: s

 \begin{defn:unnumbered} For a set $X$, consider a total order (or ordering) $\prec$ on the elements of $X$.
 Two elements $x,y \in X$ are \emphi{adjacent} if there is no element $z \in X$, such that $x \prec z \prec y$ or $y \prec z \prec x$.

 Given two elements $x,y \in X$, such that $x \prec y$, the \emphi{interval} $[x,y)$ is the set

 \end{defn:unnumbered}

 The following is well known, and goes back to a work by Walecki in the $19$\th century \cite{a-wwc-08}.
-We include a proof in \apndref{many:orderings} for the sake of completeness (and since it is pretty).
+We include a proof in \apndref{many:orderings} for the sake of completeness.
+(If we don't care about the constant factor in the number of orderings, there are other straightforward alternative proofs.)